 Check out Paddlequest, a paddling-based adventure with games and scavenger hunts that provide new challenges around every corner.
 Geared to all skill levels and ages, the event offers two days of fun in August, where canoeing meets Comic-Con (with a side of conservation).

 For locally made ice cream, visit King Cone on a hot summer day.
 With 48 flavors that rotate throughout their case, you can be sure to find a sweet treat to enjoy!
 For a light and refreshing summer treat, King Cone now offers sorbets in both lemon and pineapple flavors.
 Or, try the King Sampler which features four flavors to mix and match.

 Need more sweet treats?
 Find more tasty treats with our Insider's Guide to Ice Cream in the Stevens Point Area.

 Head over to Rosholt for the 95th annual Portage County Fair this Labor Day weekend for family fun activities.
 Don't miss the demolition derby, where you can find your fun taking part in it or watch from the stands!

 31. Enjoy a fresh cup of joe

 If you're ready to find your favorite cup of coffee this summer in the Stevens Point Area there is plenty of options for you!
-From Zest Bakery & Coffee House and Emy J's to Ruby Coffee Roasters and Mission Coffee House, you have a plethora of places to check out.
+From Zest Bakery & Coffee House and Emy J's to Ruby Coffee Roasters, you have a plethora of places to check out.

 Craving another cup?
 Find more local coffee spots worth a sip in our guide to Top Coffee Spots in the Stevens Point Area.